0

 Picolino Cucumber (F1 Hybrid 52 Days)

-The Picolino Cucumber is a mini English cucumber with tender, thin skin; and a crisp and sweet taste all from 4” fruits that can be grown in the garden or a green house.
+The Picolino Cucumber is a mini English cucumber with tender, thin skin; and a crisp and sweet taste all from 4” fruits that can be grown in the garden or a greenhouse.
 It will be hard not to eat all these little guys straight from the vine but with the high yields from the all-female flowers (parthenocarpic, fruits set without pollination) you will be inundated.
 Keep picking continuously for a long harvest.
 Resistant to: Mosaic Virus, Vein Yellows Virus, Powdery Mildew, Scab, Target Leaf Spot.

 5 seeds